John-trailinghyphon/SPRpy/README.md

 Below follows the principle of the technique.

-#### Experimental (Text WIP)
+#### Experimental

-1) Measure a reference sample (clean sensor) in air or the solvent of interest and acquire the optical parameters that will be used as a background for the analysis.
+1) (Optional) Measure a reference sample (clean sensor) in air or the solvent of interest and acquire the optical parameters that will be used as a background for the analysis.
 For best accuracy, this should ideally have been treated as similarly to your sample as possible without containing the layer(s) of interest.

-2) Take a dry scan of the sensor with the polymer layer.
-The height of the dry layer can later be modelled and used as a lower bound when determining the exclusion height.
+Skipping this will typically give an additional uncertainty of +- < 1 nm in the end result because of sensor-to-sensor variations.

-3) Measure the SPR/TIR response from a surface containing your layer of interest while making 2-3 repeated injections of the probing particles for 5-10 minutes each.
+2) Measure the SPR/TIR response from a surface containing your layer of interest while making 2-3 repeated injections of the probing particles for 5-10 minutes each.
 High contrast between the response with and without the probe is required for accurate determination of the exclusion height.
 For protein or polymer probes, 10-20 g/L is typically used.
-Verify that the baseline returns to the same level prior to probe injections (within ~ 10 millidegrees).
+Verify that the baseline returns to the same level prior to probe injections (within approx. < 10-15 millidegrees).

 #### Modelling (Text WIP)